Ohio Medicare Insurance Plans

 OSHIIP has trained and certified thousands of community-based volunteers and has saved Ohio Medicare beneficiaries more than $3.5 million.
 You can call your local OSHIIP office with any questions or make an appointment to meet with a counselor face-to-face.

-Once you know which plan(s) you should enroll in, you can use the Medicare Solutions plan finder tool to compare all plans in your area.
+Once you know which plan(s) you should enroll in, you can use the Medicare Solutions plan finder tool to compare Ohio medicare insurance plans.
 This tool allows you to see what each plan covers and what this coverage will cost, and you can also speak with someone who can help answer any questions you may have about these plans.